-Userpilot – best software for creating interactive user guides
+Userpilot – best software for creating interactive user guides to enhance user onboarding

-We’ve covered how creating an interactive user guide can be an extremely valuable activity for boosting retention rates, engagement, and supporting your product goals.
+We’ve covered how creating an interactive user guide can be an extremely valuable activity for boosting retention rates, and engagement, and supporting your product goals.

 But there’s more to consider – by picking the right software, you can expand the tools you have available for how you engage with users in-app.